-Tata Sons & Singapore Airlines having open mind on the issue of the sale of Air India (AI).
-Vistara CEO Leslie Thng says Potential of business is huge.
+Tata Sons and Singapore Airlines maintain an “open mind” on the issue of the sale of Air India (AI) and will evaluate any potential business case therein, Vistara CEO Leslie Thng said.

 The two entities together run the Vistara airline as a joint venture in India.
 The government has given its in-principle approval for disinvestment of Air India that has a debt of nearly Rs 52,000 crore.
 An inter-ministerial group has been constituted to work out the modalities for the stake sale.